 Review the following Enrolment Policy, which outlines the entire enrolment process.

-Then, simply fill out the form below to notify us of your intent to apply.
-Or, if you have any questions before you express intent to apply, please contact us and we’ll respond promptly with an answer.
+Then, simply fill out the form below.
+You can print this off send it to the school or get in contact and we can post one out to you.
+If you have any questions before you fill out the form, please contact us and we’ll respond promptly with an answer.

-The Board of Management usually considers enrolment applications in January for the following school year and will issue enrolment forms prior to the meeting.
+The Board of Management usually considers enrolment applications in January for the following school year.

 Parents/guardians will be notified in writing of an enrolment decision shortly after the meeting.